 More than just visuals, live streams convey the emotions and ambiance of a place.
 From tasting local food to participating in cultural activities, it provides a virtual taste of actual experiences, enticing viewers to consider the destination for their next trip.

 After the COVID-19 pandemic, Chinese tourists have changed their travel habits.
 They now value health and safety more than ever, choosing places known for cleanliness and good health practices.
 Many are exploring closer to home, favoring local spots over crowded tourist areas.

 Nature trips and relaxing breaks are becoming more popular, as people look for ways to de-stress and connect with nature.
 Plus, they’re using the internet more to plan trips, find information, and use digital services.
 For those in the travel business, it’s crucial to recognize these changes and adapt to meet the new needs of Chinese travelers.

 The Key Platforms For Video and Live-Streaming

 The outbreak of the coronavirus has pushed the tourism industry to pause, but live streaming has brought more possibilities for tourism businesses and platforms.

 In 2012, Youku merged with Tudou to form the giant online video platform Youku Tudou.
-The platform is one that, in 2018, reported its user base at 580 million unique monthly visitors and successfully bid for ownership to streaming rights for the FIFA World Cup.
+The platform is one that reported its user base at 500 million unique monthly visitors and successfully bid for ownership of streaming rights for the FIFA World Cup.